 - Install Activated Carbon Filters or Reverse Osmosis Systems—If you’re particularly concerned with poor water quality and drinking water, consider introducing one of these water purification strategies into your home.
 Activated carbon filters are installed on faucets and shower heads to absorb pollutants, while reverse osmosis filtration systems are generally installed at individual sinks to provide purified water for drinking, cooking, or brushing teeth.

-Need to find a pro for your green plumbing?Find Pros
+Ready to start your green plumbing?Find Pros

 Green Plumbing for a Better Environment